Comprehensive vs. collision insurance

 Damage from a car accident, regardless of fault

-Comprehensive coverage is often referred to as “other-than-collision” coverage because it kicks in where collision does not.
-With comprehensive coverage, your insurance company can help pay for scenarios like broken car glass, fixing your car after hitting an animal, fire damage and damage from fallen objects.
-According to the most recent data from the National Association of Insurance Commissioners (NAIC), the average premium for comprehensive coverage nationwide is about $168 per year.
+Comprehensive coverage is sometimes referred to as “other-than-collision” coverage because it may pay for damage to your vehicle caused by instances other than a car collision.
+Comprehensive coverage may help pay for scenarios like broken car glass, fixing your car after hitting an animal, fire damage and damage from fallen objects.
+According to the most recent data from the Insurance Information Institute (Triple-I), the average premium for comprehensive coverage nationwide is about $134 per year.

 Deductibles for comprehensive and collision insurance

-Comprehensive and collision are separate physical damage coverages, which usually include separate deductibles.
+Comprehensive and collision are separate physical damage coverage options, which usually include separate deductibles.
 This differs from liability insurance, which has no deductibles for either party when a claim is filed.
-The deductible is the amount you have to pay out of pocket after filing a claim.
-You can choose your own deductible, which may be the same for both.
+The deductible is the amount you must pay out of pocket after filing a claim.
+You may choose your deductible based on options provided by your insurer, which may be the same for both comprehensive and collision.
 Typically, the higher the deductible, the lower the premium.
 However, you will have to pay more out of pocket with a higher deductible if you have to use either coverage.

-Despite collision and comprehensive coverage being optional, the most recent data analyzed by the Insurance Information Institute (III) shows about 78% of insured drivers purchase comprehensive coverage and 74% buy collision coverage.
-Some scenarios require you to carry full coverage, such as leasing or financing a car.
+Although collision and comprehensive coverage are not required by law, the most recent data analyzed by the Triple-I shows about 79 percent of insured drivers buy comprehensive coverage and 75 percent purchase collision coverage.
+Some scenarios may require you to carry full coverage, such as leasing or financing a car.

-You might also want to consider adding comprehensive and collision insurance coverages if:
+You might also want to consider adding comprehensive and collision insurance if:

 - There is a high likelihood of weather events, animal collisions, vandalism or car thefts in your area.